0za0/BonkBingo/README.md

 ~~You need [.NET 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)~~

-The app was packaged into 1 executable including dependencies and runtime.
+The app was packaged into 1 executable including dependencies and runtime (thats why its so huge).

 Just download the and run the .exe